Types of Companies in Saudi Arabia

 - one of the partners must be a general member, while the other is a limited member in the business.

 Should you want to create this type of enterprise in Saudi Arabia, our officers can offer more information about it.
+Our specialists can help you start a business in Saudi Arabia in the shortest time possible.

 Limited liability company in Saudi Arabia